-This guidance helps charities and social enterprises understand the key ingredients that a social investor will look for in a good impact plan.
+This guidance helps charities and social enterprises to understand what a social investor will look for in a good impact plan.

 1. The change you want to make

-An investor will want you to be able to very clearly articulate the change that you intend to make with the capital that you are asking for.
-Your mission statement should capture the vision for your organisation, the difference you want to make, and the overall purpose of your work.
+An investor will want you to clearly articulate the change that you intend to make with the capital that you are requesting.
+Your mission statement should capture the vision for your organisation, the difference you want to make and the overall purpose of your work.
 It is not just a summary of activities or charitable objectives.

 Some organisations find it useful to complete a theory of change exercise at this stage.

 You should explain clearly who will benefit from the services that you are offering.
 This should include an idea of how many people you are intending to help and the level of support you will provide.
 This is often referred to as the depth and breadth of impact.
 You should show how you have assessed and listened to the needs of the people you want to help and how you have involved them in shaping solutions.